DeltaCopy/darkly-fedora-copr-ci/README.md

 GitHub actions workflow, uses the packager.py script from https://github.com/DeltaCopy/darkly-packager and auto generates a build spec file.

-A COPR build is then invoked remotely using the copr-cli <https://developer.fedoraproject.org/deployment/copr/copr-cli.html>
+A COPR build is then invoked remotely (only if the last version in the COPR is behind the released version) using the copr-cli <https://developer.fedoraproject.org/deployment/copr/copr-cli.html>

 #### Fedora Copr last build status